DonDebonair/slack-machine/README.rst

     - Respond to messages in channels, groups and direct message conversations
     - Respond with Emoji
     - Respond in threads
+    - Responde with ephemeral messages
     - Send DMs to any user
     - Support for `message attachments`_
+    - Support for `blocks`_
     - Listen and respond to any `Slack event`_ supported by the RTM API
     - Store and retrieve any kind of data in persistent storage (currently Redis and in-memory storage are supported)
     - Schedule actions and messages
     - Emit and listen for events
     - Help texts for Plugins